wtianzi/IRISDeveloperQ1/README.md

 ### Part 2.
 The main code is in [server.js](RESTAPI/server.js)

-1. Please install following packages:
-`npm install express cors`
+1. Install the packages: `npm install express cors`

 2. Open a terminal or command prompt and navigate to the RESTAPI folder.